Harshini-Gaddam/ADS_PROJECT/README.md

 This is done using Sequence classification which uses bert-base-uncased model created by hugging face which has lot of pre-trained models.
 Bert tokenizer is used from pretrained bert-base-model.
 The data for the reviews comes from the Uber website.
 The dataset is first trained, then validated.
-Model's accuracy, recall score, precision score,
+Model's accuracy, recall score, precision score and F1 score are computed.